-Since the students are specifying the application layer, it is also the group's responsibility to provide interesting and meaningful test data to show that your MININET works correctly.
-If the final project turned in does not work completely, then provide ways to demonstrate which modules in fact are working.
-All routines MUST have a single, primary author.
+Since program teams are specifying the application layer, it is also the team's responsibility to provide interesting and meaningful test data to show that your MININET works correctly.
+If the final project turned in does not work completely, then provide mechanisms (even if they have to be jury-rigged) to demonstrate the maximum working functionality of MININET modules during the final demo.
+All routines MUST be assigned a single, primary author in the program internal documentation.